MicroShed/lsp4ij/README.md

 **Java 11** or later.

 ## Build
-Run `gradle jar` to generate the jar file.
-To use as a jar dependency run `mvnInstallFile` to copy it into your local Maven repository.
+Run `./gradlew jar` to generate the jar file.
+To use as a jar dependency run this command to copy it into your local Maven repository. mvn install:install-file \
+   -Dfile=build/libs/lsp4ij-0.0.5.jar \
+   -DgroupId=org.microshed \
+   -DartifactId=lsp4ij \
+   -Dversion=0.0.5 \
+   -Dpackaging=jar \
+   -DgeneratePom=true;
 Your plugin must define the extension points in plugin.xml or include lsp4ij.xml.
 It must also define the plugin namespace in pluginNamespace.properties as "pluginNamespace=xxx" for use at runtime.

 ## Contributing